Trinity Lutheran Church v. Sarah Parker Pauley

 The Brief

 After registering, teachers should contact the Harlan Institute and ConSource at info@HarlanInstitute.org, and we will randomly assign teams to argue either for or against the position.
 The Petitioner will argue on behalf of Trinity Church that the funding is compatible with the Establishment Clause.
 The Respondents will argue on behalf of the state of Missouri that the funding violates the Establishment Clause.
-The brief should have the following sections: The brief should be submitted as a blog post by February 27, 2017.
-The brief must be a minimum of 2,000 words.
-For examples of what a complete Supreme Court brief should contain, see the winning briefs from previous years: We recommend you develop your brief in Microsoft Word or Google Docs, and paste it into the blog post when you are finished.
-Be sure to proof read your work.
-The work must be yours, and you may not seek help from anyone else–including attorneys or law students.
-Students who submit plagiarized briefs will be disqualified.
+The brief should have the following sections:- Table of Cited Authorities: List all of the original sources, and other documents you cite in your brief.